-Our long-term mission is to maintain our track record of delivering outstanding TSR relative to the S&P 500.
-Our long-term business model for delivering this sustained earnings growth is based on what we call our "evergreen business model" reflecting annual organic revenue growth of 3-4%, gross margin expansion, tight management of overhead costs and operating margin improvement of 50 basis points resulting in sustained annual earnings growth of at least 8%, excluding the effect of acquisitions.
+Our mission is to maintain our track record of delivering outstanding TSR.
+Our long-term business model for delivering superior returns is based on what we call our "evergreen business model" reflecting annual organic revenue growth of approximately 3%, +25 basis points of gross margin expansion, reduction of overhead costs by 25 basis points, and operating margin improvement of 50 basis points resulting in sustained annual earnings per share growth of approximately 8%, excluding the effect of acquisitions.